 This course is designed to prepare students for beginning level professional social work generalist practice.
 This course will review issues related to agency based work environments and service delivery in a generalist framework, discuss current issues in the field, and focus on the professional use of self.
-Students prepare to respond to contexts that shape practice by preparing to work in an agency setting and by preparing to apply critical thinking skills to their observations and activities in the practicum experiences.
-The course covers ethical practice, ability to address diversity issues in practice, documentation, use of supervision, and development of a learning contract.
+Students prepare to respond to contexts that shape practice by preparing to work in an agency setting and by preparing to apply critical thinking skills to their observations and activities in the practice, documentation, use of supervision, and development of a learning contract.
 Arranging the field practicum (SOCWK 418) for the spring semester takes place as part of this course.